tektoncd/experimental/webhooks-extension/docs/GettingStarted.md

 ### Import pipeline definitions

 A Tekton Pipeline is composed of one or more Tasks.
-We expect that most users will store their Pipeline and Task definitions in Git.
+We expect that most users will store their Pipeline, Task, TriggerTemplate and TriggerBinding definitions in Git.
 You may wish to `git clone` and `kubectl apply` these definitions manually, or more likely, as part of an automated installation and setup.
+Note that TriggerTemplate and TriggerBindings **must** be installed in the same namespace as the product was installed, whilst Tasks and Pipelines need to be in the namespace you want your pipeline to run.

 For your convenience, the dashboard provides a menu option, 'Import Tekton resources'.

 ![Import pipeline definitions](./images/importPipelines.png?raw=true "Importing pipeline definitions")